History of the Republican Party (United States): Beginnings: 1854–1861

 The first anti-Nebraska local meeting where "Republican" was suggested as a name for a new anti-slavery party was held in a Ripon, Wisconsin schoolhouse on March 20, 1854.
 The first statewide convention that formed a platform and nominated candidates under the Republican name was held near Jackson, Michigan, on July 6, 1854.
 At that convention, the party opposed the expansion of slavery into new territories and selected a statewide slate of candidates.
-The Midwest took the lead in forming state Republican Party tickets; apart from St. Louis and areas adjacent to free states, there were no efforts to organize the Party in the southern states.
+The Midwest took the lead in forming state Republican Party tickets.
+Missouri had slavery and in St. Louis and areas adjacent to free states came the only efforts to organize the new party in the South.

 On September 20, 1854, a "People's Convention" was held in Aurora, Illinois, at the First Congregational Church to discuss slavery.
 L.D.
 Brady was elected chairman of that first Republican convention.
 It was a representative gathering of 208 delegates who had been selected to form an anti-slavery party.
 The name "Republican" was adopted at this convention, together with a platform that formed the basis of the Lincoln-Douglas debates.

 The new Republican Party envisioned modernizing the United States, emphasizing expanded banking, more railroads and factories, and giving free western land to farmers ("free soil") as opposed to letting slave owners buy up the best properties.
 It vigorously argued that free market labor was superior to slavery and was the very foundation of civic virtue and true republicanism; this was the "Free Soil, Free Labor, Free Men" ideology.
 Without using the term "containment", the Republican Party in the mid-1850s proposed a system of containing slavery.
 Historian James Oakes explains the strategy: The federal government would surround the south with free states, free territories, and free waters, building what they called a 'cordon of freedom' around slavery, hemming it in until the system's internal weaknesses forced the slave states one by one to abandon slavery.